 Cameroon Calendar with Holidays 2026 – Official List

-Cameroon Calendar with Holidays 2026 – In 2026, Cameroon saw a rich mixture of national, religious, and cultural holidays, which extends for about 11 days, which gives citizens time for reflection and celebration.
+Cameroon Calendar with Holidays 2026 – In 2026, Cameroon saw a rich mixture of national, religious, and cultural holidays, which extends for about 11 days, giving citizens time for reflection and celebration.
 The year opens with New Year’s Day (Thursday, January 1), a national holiday to welcome the new year.

 Cameroon Calendar with Holidays 2026

 On Thursday, May 14, Cameroonians observe Ascension Day, and National Day has been marked on Wednesday, May 20, in memory of the integration of British and French Cameroon.
-Talski (Eid al-Dhada), on Wednesday, May 27, showing the feast of Falls, sacrifice, showing the birthday of Prophet Muhammad on Saturday, August, August, August, August 26, reflecting Christian and Muslim communities of the country.
+Talski (Eid al-Adha), on Wednesday, May 27,On 15 August (Saturday) the country celebrates as Assumption day,later showing the feast of Falls, sacrifice, showing the birthday of Prophet Muhammad on Saturday, August 26, reflecting Christian and Muslim communities of the country.
 Finally, the year closes with Friday, December 25, Christmas Day, which is observed in Cameron.
 Cameron’s holiday calendar not only reveals its national identity and spiritual heritage but also encourages unity by integrating various traditions within scheduled events.

 Cameroon Holiday Calendar 2026